-The latter includes several measures that are prerequisites to unlock funds from a preliminary deal with the International Monetary Fund agreed in April, that could help pull the country out of a three-year financial meltdown.
+The plan includes several measures that are prerequisites to unlock funds from a preliminary deal with the International Monetary Fund agreed in April 2024, that could help pull the country out of a three-year financial meltdown.

-The endorsed plan foresees a full audit of the Central Bank's forex financial standing by July.
+The endorsed plan foresees a full audit of the Central Bank's forex financial standing.
 Then, the government "will cancel, at the outset, a large part of the Central Bank's foreign currency obligations to banks in order to reduce the deficit in BdL's capital," the document said.
 The largest 14 commercial banks, representing 83% of total assets, would also be audited.
 Viable banks would be recapitalised with "significant contributions" from banks' shareholders and large depositors.

 The plan made no mention of a sovereign fund to manage state-owned assets but pledges to limit recourse to public assets, which had been a demand of Lebanon's commercial banks.
 The plan said it would protect small depositors "to the maximum extent possible" in each viable bank but did not lay out a minimum amount to be protected - unlike draft plans.
 Non-viable banks, however, would be dissolved by the end of November, it added.
 As of today, laws for the reinstatement of financial stability, for the resolution of banks and for capital controls are yet to be issued.
-The timeline for their issuance is affected by the presidential vacuum and political deadlock facing Lebanon.
-It also said the government would unify the official exchange rate, ending a system in which the government offered various exchange rates for different operations.